entrepeneur4lyf/SkyThought/skythought/skythought_evals/README.md

 #### Multi-node inference

-Note that if you have a ray cluster setup, you can scale the number of replicas as needed with `--ray-config-num-replicas` to make full use of your cluster.
+Note that if you have a ray cluster setup, you can scale the number of replicas as needed with `num_replicas` argument in `backend-args` to make full use of your cluster.
 Make sure to execute the script on the head node and ensure that `--result-dir` is a valid directory that the head node can write to.

 ### Best-of-N Evaluation